 Take lots of snacks

 Whilst you might not usually give your kids lots of snacks, they can be a lifesaver on the plane to keep hunger at bay when mealtimes might be a little different to usual, prevent boredom and also as a great distraction for take-off, landing and turbulence.
 We love packing Organix snacks as well as pots of dried fruit like raisins and dates.
+Snacking is also a great way to encourage swallowing for take-off and landing to prevent airplane ear discomfort.

 But don’t take drinks